 If you have a good base established then you can use #57 Stone.
 If not, it's better to start with Crush & Run but discuss with a landscaper/contractor for details.

 1 cubic yard is approximately 1.4 tons or 2,800 lbs.
 So, if you pick up stone/rock in your truck make sure your truck or trailer can handle the weight.

 How does TLS deliver stone/rock?

 PALLET STONE: If TLS deliveries it will come on pallets and only three (3) pallets (approx. 1 ton each) can be delivered at one time due to weight.
 We load our trailer after you have been to one of our locations "office" to confirm your stone order.
-Once TLS driver arrives to customer location we will dump the product.
-PLEASE NOTE: the product will slide off the back of our trailer however our Garner location will "hand deliver" which means they will deliver on the truck and manually take each stone off the truck onto your driveway, next to where the truck is able to dump.
+Once TLS driver arrives to customer location we will dump the product on the driveway and it will slide off the back of trailer.
+Gravity takes over and it may come out perfect, crooked, sideways or could upside down.
+We don't bring another bobcat to unload.

 LOOSE ROCK: will be delivered just like mulch and soil (see Delivery Guidelines).

 How much coverage can I get with stone/rock?

 This varies on the size of the stone/rock.
 The larger the stone the less coverage the smaller the stone/rock more coverage.
 See product details for additional information of approximately how much square foot coverage for each of our stone/rock products.
 (LINK TO STONE PRODUCTS).